Hensonmw/bioawk-tools/README.rst

 Consult the source of each script for documentation (usage, parameters etc).

-.. tip: adding the source directory as the value of the AWKPATH variable allows you to run each program file without having to list the full path to it
+.. note:: adding the source directory as the value of the AWKPATH variable allows you to run each program file without having to list the full path to it

 SAM